magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-40311-invalid-security-error-after-login-to-admin-if-custom-admin-path-is-configured.md

 ## Issue

-Admin user gets and error message *Invalid security or form key.
-Please refresh the page* after login to the Admin if the custom admin path is configured and secret key is enabled.
+Admin user gets an error message *Invalid security or form key.
+Please refresh the page* after login to the Admin if the custom admin path is configured and the secret key is enabled.

 <ins>Steps to reproduce</ins>:

-* Log in as the Admin user using valid username/password.
+* Log in as the Admin user using valid username and password.

 <ins>Expected results</ins>:

-Able to log in without any error message.
+User is able to log in without any error message.

 <ins>Actual results</ins>:

 "Invalid security or form key.
-Please refresh the page." message is displayed.
+Please refresh the page" error message is displayed.

 ## Apply the patch